 Finding the best employees for your small business is only part of the process of building a great team.
-After you’ve hired a new worker, it is critical to create an excellent onboarding experience to introduce them to their position and work environment.
+After you’ve hired a new worker, create an excellent onboarding experience by introducing them to their position and work environment.
 After all, your new employee can only learn how to be your dream employee from you.

-Onboarding is how new hires learn the necessary skills, knowledge, and behaviors to become productive and engaged members of your small business team.
-It includes filling out essential paperwork, participating in hands-on training, socializing with co-workers and learning the company culture.
+Onboarding is how new hires or contractors learn the necessary skills, knowledge and behaviors to become productive and engaged members of your small business team.
+The process includes filling out essential paperwork, participating in hands-on training, socializing with co-workers and learning the company culture.
 Onboarding is different from an orientation and should extend past the employee’s first week.
 It can last anywhere from a month to a year.

-In many businesses, onboarding is often confused with orientation – the employee watches some videos, fills out paperwork and is told to get to work.
+In many businesses, onboarding is often confused with orientation – during which the employee might watch some videos, fill out paperwork and then be told to get to work.
 Onboarding, however, is a chance for your new hire to connect emotionally with your company’s vision and culture.
 It should give them all the tools and resources they need to become a productive member of your team as quickly as possible.
-At the same time, it should give them a great impression of your company, so they want to stick around long-term.
+At the same time, it should give them a great impression of your company, so they want to stick around long term.

-The three primary goals of onboarding are to
+These are the three primary goals of an onboarding process.

-Because onboarding is your new worker’s first impression of their role within your company, make it count by following these 11 best practices.
+Because onboarding provides your new worker’s first impression of their role within your company, make it count by following these 11 best practices.

 The onboarding process should begin before your new hire ever steps into the office to start working.
-To help ensure you’re covering everything, create a checklist that includes what needs to be done before they start work, during the first week, and beyond.
+To ensure you’re covering everything, create a checklist that includes what needs to be done before the employee starts work, during their first week and beyond.

 As soon as they’ve accepted the job, send them any required paperwork so they don’t have to spend their first day filling it out.
-This might include a Form W-4, Form I-9 and an employee information form.
-Also, send them your employee handbook so you can address any of their concerns in advance.
-You can easily automate this process with a digital onboarding system, like Workful.
-Digital onboarding can increase accuracy and help you create a more personal experience because you'll be spending more time with your new hire, instead of waiting for them to fill out forms.
+This might include payroll forms like Form W-4 and Form I-9 and employee information forms.
+Send them your employee handbook so you can address any of their concerns in advance.
+You can easily automate this process with a digital onboarding system such as Workful.
+Digital onboarding can increase accuracy and help you create a more personal experience because it’ll allow you to spend more time with your new hire, instead of waiting for them to fill out forms.

 It can be unnerving to walk into a new job if no one knows who you are or what your role is.
 To prevent this from happening, send an email to your current staff introducing their new co-worker a day or two in advance.
 Share what the person’s role will be, so everyone knows how they’ll fit into the existing dynamics.
 You might also include a headshot and a brief bio so your team can enthusiastically and genuinely welcome your new hire on their first day.

 Your current staff is a fantastic resource for helping you build a thorough and exciting onboarding process, so use them.
-Ask them about their own experience – what they liked and didn’t like when they joined the team.
-Then, ask them if there’s any training they wish they had had during their first several months of work.
-This can help ensure you’re building a program that teaches your new hire the things they need to be productive.
+Ask them about their own experiences – what they liked and didn’t like when they joined the team.
+Then, ask them if there’s any training they wish they’d had during their first several months of work.
+This can help ensure you’re building a program that teaches your new hire everything they need to be productive.

 Make sure your new hire has someplace to land on their first day by getting their workstation set up.
 If you’ve been using their desk or locker as an extra storage space, make sure all the clutter is gone.
-You might also consider leaving something to make them feel welcome, like notes from their co-workers, notepads with the company logo or a coffee mug.
-You should also make sure any equipment they’ll be using is set up and working, including their phone and email.
-Setting their workstation up in advance shows them that you already see them as part of the team.
+Consider leaving something to make them feel welcome, like notes from their new co-workers, notepads with the company logo or a coffee mug.
+Make sure any equipment they’ll be using is set up and working, including their phone and email.
+Preparing their workstation in advance demonstrates that you already see them as part of the team.

-On the employee’s first day, discuss what you need from them and what they’ll get from the company to help them achieve their goals.
+On the employee’s first day, discuss what you need from them and what they’ll receive from the company to help them achieve their goals.

-Finally, discuss how the company will support the new employee and what resources it will provide to ensure your new worker can excel at their job.
+Finally, talk about how the company will support them as a new employee and what resources it will provide to ensure they can excel at their job.

 This will also give the employee a chance to discuss their career plans.
-It might seem odd to discuss career development at the beginning of the employee’s tenure, but it can increase their likelihood to stay with you.
-In fact, 87% of millennial workers say that professional development is a vital part of their job-related decision-making.
-Let your new employee know that you’re committed to them by giving them a chance to talk about where they want to be in the next couple of years.
+It might seem odd to discuss career development at the beginning of the employee’s tenure, but doing so can increase their likelihood to stay with you.
+Let your new employee know you’re committed to them by giving them a chance to talk about where they want to be in the next couple of years.
 This will provide you with an opportunity to determine how they can advance in your company and what skills you need to help them learn to meet their goals.

 To ensure your new hire becomes fully engaged at work, it’s crucial they understand your company culture from the beginning.
 Start by sharing a little bit about your business’s history and vision, so the employee understands where you came from and where you’re headed.

-Pair your new hire up with a mentor within your company.
+Pair your new hire with a mentor within your company.
 Pick someone who is a good role model and will be happy to take on this new responsibility.
 Throughout the onboarding process, they can help your new hire become more acclimated to their work environment.
 On the new hire’s first day, their buddy can be the one to give them a tour of the office and introduce them to the rest of the team.
-They can also explain any unspoken norms around your office – like the first person to the office always makes the coffee or everyone meets up for happy hour on Thursdays.
+They can also explain any unspoken norms around your office – such as the first person to the office always makes the coffee, or that everyone meets up for happy hour on Thursdays.

-To help your new hire begin to socialize and build relationships with their co-workers, ensure that they’re not eating alone on their first day.
-You might consider catering lunch or going out as a department or company.
+To help your new hire begin to socialize and build relationships with their co-workers, make sure they’re not eating alone on their first day.
+Consider catering lunch or going out as a department or company.
 This will give your new hire a chance to get to know their new peers outside of work.
 If that’s too much, have their mentor take them out or – at the very least – dine with them in the breakroom.

 You could also ask a different member of your team to eat lunch with your new hire each day of their first week.
 This will help them get to know their co-workers one-on-one, which can be less stressful than meeting everyone at once.

-Although a lot of the onboarding process will take place during the new hire’s first week, it will be ongoing for quite some time after that.
+Although a lot of the onboarding process will take place during the new hire’s first week, the process will be ongoing for quite some time after that.

 Ultimately, you want to do everything in your power to ensure that your new hire transitions well in their position and becomes a long-term employee.
-By simply keeping your finger on the pulse, you are signaling to them that they are supported and valued as a member of your team.
+If you keep your finger on the pulse, you’ll signal to them that you support and value them as a member of your team.